blazerzero/duo-help/Data-Overview-Airport.md

 - **owner**: The person, group, or entity that owns the airfield.
 - **use**: The use/access level of the airfield, i.e. is it publicly accessible, for private use only, reserved for some other use, etc.?
 - **ownertype**: The type of owner that owns the airfield, i.e. is it owned by an individual person or family, is it publicly owned, is it owned by the government, etc.?
 - **manager**: The person/people or entity that manages/oversees the day-to-day function of this particular airfield.
+NOTE: Some airfields do not have a manager.
+These examples use a manager value of "NO MANAGER," and an occurrence of "NO MANAGER" does not necessarily mean the value is an error.